HL7/US-Core/input/intro-notes/StructureDefinition-us-core-blood-pressure-intro.md

 1.  a fixed *component* code for diastolic blood pressure

-**Each Observation Must Support:** healt
+**Each Observation Must Support:**

 1.  a result value for systolic blood pressure
-1.  a result value for diastolic blood pressure
+2.  a result value for diastolic blood pressure

 **Profile Specific Implementation Guidance:**